Introduction

 - Reduced attention span

-Many parents report that children with internet addiction struggle with concentration and academic performance.
+Many parents notice that children struggling with internet addiction often find it hard to focus on academic tasks.

 Effect on Memory, Learning, and Academic Performance

-These learning difficulties are commonly seen in children later referred to a psychiatric treatment centre or addiction rehab centre.
+These challenges are sometimes observed in individuals later referred to a psychiatric treatment centre or addiction rehab centre.

-Emotional and Behavioral Changes Linked to Screen Addiction
+Emotional and Behavioural Changes Linked to Screen Addiction

 - Mood swings